hammadrauf/noip-duc/README.md

 ------------

 In order to work, gcc and the make tool must be installed.
-Oterwise the role will install said utility.
+Oterwise the role will install both utility.

 Example Playbook
 ----------------